 In fact, you might actually want to be wary of them.
 Like I said, those signs are trying to confuse you.
 So here I am, forewarning you to step away from the super bananas.

 Are you confused yet?
 Scratching your head, perhaps?
+Let me explain.

-You see, they are getting to you already.
-Don’t worry, though.
 I’ll fill you in on their hidden agenda.
 They are called “super” because they are genetically edited.
 Just like the Hulk.

 Imagine yourself in one of those labs, where the villain figures out the secret potion.
 Now cue the evil laughter.
 According to news out last week, recent scientific advances allow editing of genomes in fruits and vegetables, raising the possibility that they will soon be genetically altered and sold in a supermarket near you.

 Sure, broccoli with added vitamin A sounds lovely at first.
 Why not buy produce with even more nutrients than usual, right?
 This is going to be touted as a fabulous new breakthrough, a wonderful opportunity (if you will) to make our nation healthier.